pnbruckner/ha-sun2/README.md

 `binary_sensors` | yes | Binary sensor configurations as defined [here](#binary-sensor-configurations)
 `sensors` | yes | Sensor configurations as defined [here](#sensor-configurations)

 \* These must all be used together.
-If not used, the default is Home Assistant's location configuration.
+If not used, the default is Home Assistant's location & name configuration.

 ### Binary Sensor Configurations